Merle Wendt: Biography

 Wendt played on Ohio State teams that defeated the Michigan Wolverines three straight years by a combined score of 93–0.
 In 1936, Wendt was asked about his greatest thrill: "After no undue amount of deliberation Merle decided that his greatest thrill was the time he caught the winning touchdown pass against Michigan in 1934."

 Wendt's brothers, Chester and Emerson, also played basketball and football at Ohio State.

+Wendt was drafted in the sixth round of the 1937 NFL Draft.
 Wendt had offers to play professional football from seven NFL teams, but opted instead to pursue a career in chemical engineering.
 He spent his years in college working for the then burger stand McDonald's.
 He married his wife, June Stone, six days after receiving his degree in chemical engineering.
 For many years, Wendt was the director of chemical engineering for Goodyear Tire and Rubber Co. in Akron, Ohio.